derRiesenOtter/bachelor/docs/thesis/discussion.typ

 the performance of the PSPire model, though it achieved results that were comparable to those of the PdPS model.
 Notably, the non-@idr model outperformed both the PSPire and PdPS models, although its advantage over PSPire was marginal.
 A similar pattern emerged when the models trained on the PSPire dataset were evaluated using the @mlo datasets.
 Once again, the @idr model underperformed relative to both the PSPire and PdPS models.
 Meanwhile, the non-@idr model surpassed the PdPS model and performed at a level comparable to the PSPire model.

 One possible explanation for the weaker performance of the @idr model lies in the intrinsic characteristics of @idr::pl.
 Unlike @cnn::pl, which are capable of identifying recurring patterns, @idr::pl are not constrained by any fixed or consistent structural motifs.
-Two @idr::pl sequences that lead to @llps can appear entirely different from each other.
-As a result, relying solely on structural similarity or pattern recognition may not be sufficient for accurate modeling.
+Two @idr sequences that lead to @llps can appear entirely different from each other.
+As a result, relying solely on structural similarity or pattern recognition may not be sufficient for accurate modeling or requires more data.
 In contrast, using only the fractional composition of amino acids, combined with additional scalar features, appears to be a more effective strategy at present.
-The non-@idr model, which employs this approach, already performs competitively with existing models, though there is still considerable room for improvement in its overall accuracy.
+The non-@idr model, already performs competitively with existing models, though there is still considerable room for improvement in its overall performance.

 An interesting observation arose when training was performed using the PPMC-lab dataset and testing was done on the @mlo datasets.
 This setup revealed a